flutter/website/src/development/ui/advanced/shaders.md

 ## Authoring Shaders

 Shaders are authored as GLSL source files.
 Any version from 460 down to 100 is supported, though some available features are restricted.
 For the rest of the examples in this document `460 core` will be used.
-Notably:

 * UBOs and SSBOs are unsupported.
 * `sampler2D` is the only supported sampler type, and only the two argument version of `texture` (sampler and uv) is supported when targeting SkSL.